 Why rack your brains and spend way too much time and money over this?
 Just let us do it!

-If you value your time at $100 per hour, then it's going cost your over $1,000 just to figure out how to do it right.
-Then that's assuming you already have the $750 per year investment database software needed to do the work.
-Then you have to do the work, fix mistakes, check everything, format, etc. So you're looking at a total price tag of over $2,000 just to do one benchmarking job.
-We can usually do this for you for one tenth to one fifth of that cost.
+If you value your time at $100 per hour, then it's going cost you over $1,000 just to figure out how to do it right.
+Then that's assuming you already have the $750 a year investment database software needed to do the work.
+Then you'll have to do the work, fix mistakes, check everything, format, etc. So if you do it yourself, then you're looking at a total price tag of over $3,000 just to do one simple benchmarking job.

 We're just saying that up-front because we don't want you to be mad at us, and feel like you've wasted that time and money paying us for the service.
-There's a 99% chance that your investment strategy did not beat the benchmark, so please do not shoot us just for being the messenger!
+There's a 95% chance that your investment strategy did not beat the benchmark, so please do not shoot us just for being the messenger!

 Download another sample monthly "How's your portfolio doing compared to the benchmarks" newsletter"

 Download an example of a benchmark portfolio done for a financial planner's four-model 401(k) allocation.
 This customer only wanted to use two asset classes, so not doing the job on an apples-to-apples basis skewed the results to make their performance look worse than it really was.
-It has 44 data points in all, shown in green, so it cost $220 to set up the first time, then $22 to update
+It has 44 data points in all, shown in green, so it cost $220 to set up the first time, and then $22 to update

 The cost for creating custom benchmark portfolios is $5 per data point

 For example, if you have five asset classes, and you want to see results for five time horizons, then the price would be around $125 (5x5x5).

 |Financial Planning Software Modules For Sale